swaroopjcse/lab02/README.md

 ## Steps

 0. Using the VS Code extension you have configured, download this starter code.
-If you are reading this in
+(If you are reading this in VSCode, you have already done this step.)
 1.